muety/telepush/README.md

 ![](http://i.imgur.com/lvshgaj.png)

-__I'm the [@MiddleMan](https://telegram.me/MiddleManBot) bot!
-I sit in the middle between whatever you want to send yourself as a message and your Telegram.__

-I translate simple JSON HTTP requests into Telegram push messages that you will get on your Smartphone, PC or whatever Telegram client you have.
+A [Telegram Bot](https://telegram.me/MiddleManBot) to translate simple JSON HTTP requests into Telegram push messages that you will get on your Smartphone, PC or whatever Telegram client you have.
 Just like [Gotify](https://gotify.net/), but without an extra app.

 ## Changelog
+### 2020-11-01
+* Project was renamed from _telegram-middleman-bot_ to _webhook2telegram_

 ### 2020-04-05
 * Integration with [Webmention.io](https://webmention.io)